AckeeCZ/antonio/README.md

 ### `authApi` - authorized requests

-By using methods under `authApi` object, it's guarantee that each HTTP request is going to have access token in its `Authorization` header.
+By using methods under `authApi` object, it's guaranteed that each HTTP request is going to have access token in its `Authorization` header.

+If the access token isn't available at the moment, the request is paused by `take(ACCESS_TOKEN_AVAILABLE)` effect, and timeout, if enabled, is set.
+See [`accessTokenUnavailableTimeout` at create method](#api-create-customConfig) for more details.

 See [available properties](#api-create-http-client) of the `authApi` object.